alan-w-u/alan-w-u/README.md

 # Hi there 👋

 Welcome to my GitHub!
 My name is Alan, and I'm a **Computer Science** student at the **University of British Columbia**.
-I'm a software engineer making my way through the tech world.
+I'm a passionate software engineer trying to make my way through the tech world.
 Thanks for stopping by!

 ### 🔍 About